Making an impact one family at a time.

 At Emily A. Fisher, P.L.L.C., our associates and staff are like a family ourselves, and our mission is to help other families through difficult times.
 Every one of our clients receives personal service directly from one of our attorneys, who are involved in every client matter.
 Your family matter is important to you

 The family law attorneys at Emily A. Fisher, P.L.L.C. represent clients in all aspects of a divorce, including child custody and support, visitation, modification of support, and relocation.

 Emily A. Fisher is one of only two Galveston attorneys currently Board Certified in Family Law, a distinction which connotes substantial involvement and continuing education in the field, specialized knowledge and experience, and a positive reputation from fellow lawyers and judges.
 Ms. Fisher has been Board Certified in Family Law by the Texas Board of Legal Specialization since 1992.
 She has also obtained certification as a mediator in Civil and Family Law by the University of Houston, Clear Lake, and has received Basic and Advanced Training in Collaborative Law in Houston.
 She has also attained the highest possible rating of "AV" from Martindale Hubbell, the national directory of attorneys, signifying preeminent legal ability and demonstration of the highest ethical standards.
-When away from the office, Ms. Fisher spends time with her husband and two children.
-She is active in her church, Immanuel Baptist Church in Galveston, and in the Daughters of the American Revolution, and serves as Director of Mission Galveston.
+When away from the office, Ms. Fisher spends time with her husband and grown children and their families.
+She is active in her church, Coastal Community Church in Galveston, where she serves on the Advisory Team and leads a Community Group.

 -J.D., Baylor University (1987)